Avaiga/taipy-doc/docs/manuals/core/features/scheduling-and-job-execution.md

 tp.submit(pipeline)
 ```
 In line 5, we retrieve the pipeline named `sales_pipeline` from the created scenario.
 In line 6, we submit only this
 pipeline for execution.
-The `tp.submit()` method triggers the submission of all the pipeline's tasks.
+The `taipy.submit^` method triggers the submission of all the pipeline's tasks.

 !!!
 Note "Other syntax."
     To submit a pipeline, you can also use the method